Unique-Divine/Commonplace-Book/commonplace-book.md

 1. **Capture and create**: Split a page in half.
 On one side, take notes and on the other make notes.
 One side for capturing and one side for creating.
 2. What are you creating?
 What goes on this side?
 Write down your impressions about what you're capturing.
 If you get distracted, it's better that you get distracted using your imagination on the "create" side of the page because this will both speed up your learning process and make things stick.
 3. And what are the main questions you should try to answer in the create section?
-   1. **How** → How can I use this?
-Make the things that are going to yield the highest return as simple and easy to understand as you can.
+   1. **How** can I use this? → Make the things that are going to yield the highest return as simple and easy to understand as you can.
-   2. **Why** → Why must I use this?
-Who's counting on you to win today?
+   2. **Why** must I use this? → Who's counting on you to win today?
 Some people are willing to do much more for other people than they'll do for themselves.
 Who's counting on you to be at your best?
 You need to find your motivation in your reading so that you can complete the task and remember key information.
    > "If it's not a must, you're not going to do it because you have plenty other things to do." - Jim Kwik.
    > "Reasons reap results."- Jim Kwik.
-   3. **When** → When will I use this?
-The calendar is one of the strongest productivity tools you have.
+   3. **When** will I use this? → The calendar is one of the strongest productivity tools you have.
 Many say they want to work out or worry about self care and self love.
 You may know lots of actionable information, but how does your calendar reflect that?

 > "If you're not going to use what you're learning [from reading], you're no better off than someone who can't read at all." - Jim Kwik.